RadekRo/til/python/initializing-lists-filled-with-numbers.md

-# ginitializing lists filled with numbers
+# initializing lists filled with numbers

 Example 1\
 `a = [1]*10`\